mariopineda/drpineda.ca/classroom/lettingofsteam.md

 <h2>Tips for acing your assignment</h2>
 * Familiarize yourself with the <a href="lettingoffsteamrubric.pdf">rubric</a>.
-* Start your online search early (at least one week before your presentation date, preferable even earlier)
+* Start your online search early (at least one week before your presentation date, preferable even earlier).
-* Find more than one reputable online source
+* Find more than one reputable online source.
 * If you are not sure if a source is "reputable"; ask your teacher (you may have to show your teacher the web site).
 * Make your story relevant.
 Why should we care?
 Why is this important?
 Connect your story to yourself and/or to Edmonton/Alberta/Canada.
-* Use visuals (map, picture, graph, diagram, props, etc.).
+* Use visuals (map, picture, graph, diagram, white board, props, etc.).
 Videos and PowerPoint-style presentations are discouraged.
-If you have to use a video and/or a PowerPoint-styled slides it will have to be preapproved by your teacher at least 1 week before your presentation date.
+If you have to use a video and/or PowerPoint-styled slides it will have to be preapproved by your teacher at least 1 week before your presentation date.
-* Practice your presentation along and with an audience (parents, siblings, friends, etc.).
+* Practice your presentation alone and with an audience (parents, siblings, friends, etc.).
+* Do not read a script!
+* Make eye contact with and engage your audience during the presentation.

 <h2>Why the 'A' in STEAM?</h2>
 <p>Someone once said "Without mathematics there is no art".
 There are many examples of science and mathematics expressed through art as well as art inspiring mathematics, engineering and science.
 Visual art has also historically played an important role in documenting and celebrating science and technological achievements.
 Here are just a few examples:</p>